-Prior to January 1, 1998, the Company's non-contributory defined benefit pension plan covered certain employees, retirees, and their beneficiaries.
+Prior to January 1, 1998, the Company's non-contributory defined benefit pension plan ("Ryerson Pension Plan" or "RPP") covered certain employees, retirees, and their beneficiaries.
 Benefits provided to participants of the plan were based on pay and years of service for salaried employees and years of service and a fixed rate or a rate determined by job grade for all wage employees, including employees under collective bargaining agreements.

 Effective January 1, 1998, the Company froze the benefits accrued under its defined benefit pension plan for certain salaried employees and instituted a defined contribution plan.
-Effective March 31, 2000, benefits for certain salaried employees of J. M. Tull Metals Company and AFCO Metals, subsidiaries that were merged into JT Ryerson, were similarly frozen, with the employees becoming participants in the Company's defined contribution plan.
-Salaried employees who vested in their benefits accrued under the defined benefit plan at December 31, 1997 and March 31, 2000, are entitled to those benefits upon retirement.
-For the years ended December 31, 2017, 2016, and 2015, expense recognized for its defined contribution plans was \$7.2 million, \$6.9 million, and \$5.9 million, respectively.
+Effective March 31, 2000, benefits for certain salaried employees of J. M. Tull

+Metals Company and AFCO Metals, subsidiaries that were merged into JT Ryerson, were similarly frozen, with the employees becoming participants in the Company's defined contribution plan.
+Employees who vested in their benefits accrued under the defined benefit plan at December 31, 1997 and March 31, 2000, are entitled to those benefits upon retirement.
+For the years ended December 31, 2018, 2017, and 2016, expense recognized for its defined contribution plans was \$8.0 million, \$7.2 million, and \$6.9 million, respectively.